Soft Brioche Cinnamon Rolls

-Here’s a recipe for deliciously soft and extra tender brioche cinnamon rolls.
+Here’s a recipe for deliciously tender brioche cinnamon rolls.
 They’re fluffy, filled with cinnamon sugar, and iced with a vanilla cream cheese glaze.

 A brioche dough makes the best homemade cinnamon rolls.
 They are so soft and fluffy with a great, rich flavor.
 Brioche dough isn’t overly sweet, so it pairs very well with the cinnamon sugar filling and the sticky, sweet cream cheese glaze.
 It’s a very enriched dough with a large amount of butter and eggs.
 It undergoes multiple proofing times, including a cold refrigeration period, bringing extra flavor to the dough.

-• All-purpose flour- All-purpose flour is used for this recipe, one with a protein level of around 11%.
+• All-purpose flour – This recipe uses all-purpose flour with a protein level of around 11%.
 This protein content is enough to develop the gluten but not too much that the bread becomes chewy.
-Using bread flour with protein levels can lead to chewy brioche.

 Baker’s schedule

-For optimal flavor and texture, you’ll need to allow enough time for the dough to knead properly and to undergo multiple rising times.
-The best cinnamon rolls from brioche dough are overnight brioche cinnamon rolls made over a period of two days.
+For the best flavor and texture, you’ll need to allow enough time for the dough to knead properly and to undergo multiple rising times.
+You can shorten the fridge time though, feel free to play around with the schedule to suit your own times.

 Day 1